2002 Commonwealth Games: Legacy host city and nation

 Local communities benefited from facilities built for the game such as the Manchester Aquatics Centre, the Northern Regional Tennis Centre and the National Squash Centre.
-There were comprehensive upgrades of Belle Vue and Moss Side leisure centres serve their local communities.
+There were comprehensive upgrades of Belle Vue and Moss Side leisure centres to serve their local communities.

 Olympic president Jacques Rogge said the Games had gone a long way to restoring Britain's credibility in terms of hosting big sporting events.
 It has since been said that the success of the games was a major factor in reassuring the UK's sporting authorities and the government that the country could successfully stage major successful international sporting events and that, without them, London's successful bid for the 2012 Summer Olympics would not have come about.
 Public houses and restaurants in Manchester reported a threefold increase in takings during the Games, and local tourism board Marketing Manchester estimate some more visitors will come to the city each year as a result of its increased profile.
 It is estimated that by 2008 £600m has been invested in the region as a result of the Games and that about 20,000 jobs had been created.